roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Regina ****** byJust_Plain_Bob© It started one Saturday morning during summer vacation when I woke up to noise in front of my house.
+It started one Saturday morning during summer vacation when I woke up to noise in front of my house.
 I looked out my bedroom window and saw a moving van parked in front of the Martin's house although I guess that it wasn't really the Martin place any more.
 They had moved out months ago and there had been a For Sale sign in their yard for a long time.

  I noticed that the For Sale sign was gone and men were carrying furniture into the house.
 Then I saw a girl about my age (10) watching the movers.
 She had the longest blond hair I had ever seen on a girl; it fell to below her waist and while I was looking out the window she looked toward our house and our eyes met and though I was too young to understand what happened something passed between us.